illinois-ceesd/testing/Testing/README.md

 The following sections will outline the automated system for detecting and driving tests, and cover how to add new tests and testing suites to the system.

-In the following documentation, these platform-and-installation-specific file system paths will be used:

-- PROJECTSRC: The path to your clone of the JustKernels repo
-- PROJECTBIN: The path to your build directory

 # Serial Python tests